Westbrook/generator-polymer-init-opinionated-element/generators/app/templates/README.md

 ```

 ## Usage
-Add notes on the usag of your component here.
+Add notes on the usage of your component here.

 ## Styling